paraspell/docs/docs/sdk/xcmPallet.md

 Eg. use standard public key `141NGS2jjZca5Ss2Nysth2stJ6rimcnufCNHnh5ExSsftn7U` Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9b2b`

+To find out more about custom multilocations reffer to the [following PR](https://github.com/paraspell/xcm-tools/pull/199).

 ## Parachain to Relay chain
 Only the `from` parameter is provided, thus the Parachain to Relay chain scenario will be used.